-Gerard Renny is among the third generation of an Italian-American restaurant family.
-His great-grandparents owned and operated Pep’s Bar and Grill, in the East New York section of Brooklyn, and his maternal grandfather owned Ferdinand’s Restaurant and Catering, in Queens.
-Through his grand-uncle, Meade Esposito, the longtime chairman of the Democratic Party in Brooklyn, Gerard got his start in the hospitality business and in 1977 landed a job, at age 18, at Studio 54 during its heyday (1977-1980) and is currntly featured in the “Studio 54, The Documentary” (studio54doc.com) by Altimeter Films (released 2018).
+Gerard Renny hales from the third generation of an Italian-American New York restaurant and political family.
+His great-grandparents owned and operated Pep’s Bar and Grill, for 30 plus years, in the Brownsville/Ocean Hill section of Brooklyn.
+His maternal grandfather owned Ferdinand’s Restaurant and Catering, in Queens.
+Through his grand-uncle, Meade Esposito, the longtime Chairman of the Brooklyn Democratic Party, Gerard got his start in the hospitality business.
+And in 1977, with a little help from Uncle Meade, at age 18, he landed a job at Studio 54 during its heyday (1977-1980) and is currntly featured in the “Studio 54, The Documentary” (studio54doc.com) by Altimeter Films (released 2018).

 After his Disco days were done and returning to New York from living in Paris for a year, Gerard got his first serious restaurant position as the general manager of the pioneering and now infamous Soho Bar/Restaurant/Gallery, Central Falls.
 While there, along with owner Bruce Goldstein, Gerard helped launched the Central Falls Roadshow, an on-location film & event catering business, complete with a state of the art catering truck that he helped design.
-It was during this time that Gerard built both professional and personal relationships that have survived to this day, working on such films as Francis Coppola’s The Cotton Club and Falling in Love starring Robert De Niro and Meryl Streep, along with catering for the VIP tents and personal trailer for Diana Ross during her well- documented concert in Central Park.
+It was during this time, that Gerard built many of the professional and personal relationships that have survived to this day, working on such films as Francis Coppola’s “The Cotton Club” and “Falling in Love” starring Robert De Niro and Meryl Streep, along with catering all the VIP tents, along with the personal trailer for Diana Ross during her well documented concert in Central Park (1983).

-With the pioneer spirit he inherited from his Central Falls days, Gerard put his first big restaurant deal together in 1985 with the opening of the 300-seat Liberty Café, on South Street Seaport’s Pier 17, with Chef Sam Hazen at the helm.
-From there, in 1993, Gerard and his then-partner took over the former O’Neal Brothers Restaurant space at the corner of 6th Avenue and 57th Street and opened Lucky’s Bar & Grill.
-They soon followed up with the opening of Brasserie Americaine in 1994, across the street from Lincoln Center, with a nod to his days in Paris.
-Then in 1997 the 2 partners branched out to Miami’s South Beach in 1997, the team restored and reopened the historic Art Deco landmark Century Hotel, which they operated until 2001.
+With that pioneer spirit he inherited from his days at Central Falls, Gerard put together his first large scale restaurant project, and in 1985 launched the 300-seat Liberty Café, on South Street Seaport’s Pier 17, with Chef Sam Hazen at the helm.
+From there, in 1993, Gerard, with his business partner from Liberty Cafe, took over the former O’Neal Brothers Restaurant space at the SE corner of 6th Ave and 57th Street and opened Lucky’s Bar & Grill.
+They soon followed that up with the opening of Brasserie Americaine in 1994 on West 64th Street, across from Lincoln Center, with a nod to his days in Paris.
+Then in 1997 the 2 partners branched out to Miami’s South Beach “Art Deco” District, where they purchased, restored and relaunched the historic landmark hotel, The Century, which was sold 2001.

-In 1997, on his 38th birthday, Gerard signed the contract to write his much-acclaimed cookbook, The Men of the Pacific Street Social Club Cook Italian (William Morrow), which celebrates his family’s roots and the infamous Brooklyn neighborhood where he was born and raised (release date 1999).
+On his 38th birthday in 1997, Gerard signed the contract to write his much-acclaimed cookbook, “The Men of the Pacific Street Social Club, Cook Italian” (William Morrow, Hearst Publications) which celebrates his family’s roots, recipes and the infamous Brooklyn neighborhood where he was born and raised (release date 1999).

-In 2001, Gerard ventured out on his own, conceptualizing and opening the 1960s – themed Sushi à-Go-Go restaurant directly across from Lincoln Center (as Featured in Interior Design Magazine; May 2002), and then becoming the creative force behind Uncle Bacala’s, an Italian restaurant in Garden City Park, NY, based on the stories and recipes of The Pacific Street Social Club Cook Book.
+In 2001, Gerard ventured out on his own, conceptualizing and opening a 1960s – themed sushi bar, Sushi à-Go-Go on Broadway (as Featured in Interior Design Magazine; May 2002).
+Then in 2004, he became the creative force behind Uncle Bacala’s (unclebacala.com), an Italian-American restaurant in Garden City Park, NY, with a theme based on the stories and recipes of his Men Of The Pacific Street Social Club Cook Book.

-Critically acclaimed both for its concept and food, Bar Stuzzichini was awarded two stars by New York Magazine’s Adam Platt and the New York Times Frank Bruni in 2007 and “Best Small Plates” in New York’s “Best of New York” (2008) who also selected Bar Stuzzichini “Pane e Panelle Sandwich as number two overall in their “101 Best Sandwiches” list of 2010.
+Critically acclaimed both for its concept and food, Bar Stuzzichini was awarded two stars by New York Magazine’s Adam Platt and the New York Times Frank Bruni in 2007 and Voted “Best Small Plates” in New York Magazine’s “Best of New York” (2008) who also selected Bar Stuzzichini “Pane e Panelle” the number 2 overall sandwich in their “101 Best Sandwiches” in New York (May 2010).

-Since then Gerard has been consulting and project-managing for numerous projects in the New York area, most notably Morimoto’s Bisutoro; The Savoy Tavern, Merrick, Long Island; Los Americanos Latin Restaurant/Bar in Tribeca and the Church Street Tavern / Bandit’s Roost Lounge, where the team created the critiquely acclaimed Tavern Burger (NY Magazine “Most Important Burger” list & Bloomberg News “Top 5 Burgers” in New York of 2015); and in 2017, The Anthony, a nightlife venue in Greenwich Village and the Antique Bar and Bakery in Hoboken, New Jersey.
+Since 2012, Gerard has been consulting and project-managing throughout the New York metro area, most notably Morimoto’s Bisutoro; The Savoy Tavern, Merrick, Long Island; Los Americanos Latin Restaurant/Bar in Tribeca; Church Street Tavern and the Bandit’s Roost Lounge, where with Chef Ryan Skeen, the team created the critiquely acclaimed “Tavern Burger” (New York Magazine “Most Important Burger” list & Bloomberg News “Top 5 Burgers” in New York of 2015); and in 2017, The Anthony, a nightlife venue in Greenwich Village and the Antique Bar and Bakery in Hoboken, New Jersey.